-Prof Jantjies is a technology specialist, researcher and advisor.
+Prof Jantjies is a technology expert, researcher and advisor.
 She holds a PHD in computer science

-Prof Jantjies working with UN Women and Mozilla foundation founded a foundation which runs various STEM
+Working with UN Women and Mozilla foundation founded an organization, Peo Ya Phetogo, which runs

 went on to start further programmes which develop teachers skills in digital literacy.

-She has been recognized for her contribution to the South African technology sector through amongst other
+She has been recognized for her contribution to the South African technology sector with local and

 Mozilla Foundation 50 people who help make the internet a better place (2016), USA